Skip to main content

 'A House and A Home' by Betty Joel, 1935

-Betty Joel, nee Mary Stewart Lockhart (1894-1985) is perhaps not a name that is well-known when thinking about the history of design.
-This may be in part due to her reasonably short-lived career in the UK for the years c.1921 to 1937.
 Mary was born in Hong Kong and moved to England with her husband David Joel after the First World War.
 They went into partnership manufacturing furniture from a workshop in Hayling Island, Hampshire, in 1921.
 The business was named after her nickname, Betty, to appeal more directly to women and she was indeed the driving force of ideas.
 Items were first retailed at a shop in 177 Sloane Street, Knightsbridge.
 This article will look at the period she was in London.

 Key London Residences of the Betty and David Joel

 • 1924, their daughter Idina sadly died at the age of 7 months at 56 Hallam Street.
-The address where they were living was noted as 6 Creswell Gardens in South Kensington with Mary’s father J H Stewart-Lockhart.
+The address where they were living was noted as 6 Creswell Gardens in South Kensington with Mary’s father J H Stewart-Lockhart

-• 1925 & 1927 electoral registers note Joel’s address as 36 Belgrave Mews North (which was rented when she had the premises at 177 Sloane Street and let go when the Joels took on 25 Knightsbridge which enabled them to showcase more items).
+• 1925 & 1927 electoral registers note Joel’s address as 36 Belgrave Mews North (which was rented when she had the premises at 177 Sloane Street and let go when the Joels took on 25 Knightsbridge which enabled them to showcase more items)

 • In the 1929 electoral register Betty Joel is listed at 37 Belgrave Mews North with her husband David Norman Walter Joel (referred to as ‘the Mews’ in her diaries)

 • A 1930 directory states that the premises at 25 Knightsbridge sold handmade furniture.
-They also made furniture for film and theatre and had exhibitions at this premises.
+They also made furniture for film and theatre and had exhibitions at this premises

 • In 1932, Betty Joel Ltd. rented a flat over Coutts Bank at 105-108 Park Lane for use as a showroom.
 This was visited by over 7,000 people that year.
 “The walls were panelled in ‘silky oak’ and the furniture was of ‘silky oak’, steel and glass.
 The round mirror on the sideboard was a popular design which had three differently angled slots so that the mirror could be adjusted for use.”
 (Clive Stewart-Lockhart, Furniture Society Vol. LVIII, 2022, p23).
-An image from the exhibition flat is available on the Bridgeman website here.
+An image from the exhibition flat is available on the Bridgeman website.
 The building on this site had been recently built in 1930-2 to the designs of Wimperis, Simpson and Guthrie in a neo-Georgian style.
-Betty Joel Ltd. panelling covered the walls inside Coutts Bank.
+Betty Joel Ltd. panelling covered the walls inside Coutts Bank

 • In 1935, Betty resided at a flat at 39 Hill Street, Mayfair.
 Interiors of the flat are available to view on the Historic England website: Archive Search Results | Historic England.
 A building act case file in our collections, GLC/AR/BR/22/BA/008455A, states that a new building of flats on [8] floors to be called ‘Waverhill Court’ was to be built at 39 Hill Street within 18 months from the date 4 December 1933.
 An interior of Betty’s flat at 39 Hill Street, Westminster (Grosvenor Ward) can be seen in file reference ACC/3499/SL/01/0700, in the 'English Heritage' papers at The London Archives.